Regulatory Requirements and the Third-Party Threat

 Effectively Reducing Third-Party Risk

 Given the potential for damage, financial services organizations need to implement an efficient, methodical approach to managing significant third-party relationships.
 The challenge is executing a risk-management process that is comprehensive and timely.
-While regulatory guidance varies between the OCC, FDIC and the Federal Reserve, they all agree that vigorous due diligence and on-going monitoring of third parties are crucial steps toward reducing third-party risk.
+While regulatory guidance varies between the Office of the Comptroller of the Currency, FDIC, and the Federal Reserve, they all agree that vigorous due diligence and on-going monitoring of third parties are crucial steps toward reducing third-party risk.

 A superficial evaluation is not sufficient to proactively assess and mitigate risk.
 Organizations must vet potential third-party providers beyond financial stress scores in order to capture an accurate picture of potential third parties.
 This information may include: